pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 `loop` in Ruby starts an infinite loop, nothing special here, it is common for a server to start and never end.
 Think about Redis for a minute, once the server is running, we want it to run forever, we don't expect it to stop unless told to do so.
-An inifinite loop makes perfect sense for a use case like that.
+An infinite loop makes perfect sense for a use case like that.

 The next line is really interesting, and probably one of the most interesting ones in this small snippet: `server.accept`.
 Let's go back to `irb` for a moment, because it makes it easier to experiment with these methods, one at a time.